ditrit/lidy-js/DOCUMENTATION.md

 ### Lidy checker forms

-Lidy has 5 checker forms:
+Lidy has 5 checker forms.

+The scalar checker forms are:

+- the regex checker, matching a string
+- the in checker, matching an exact scalar

+The container checker forms are:

 - the map checker, matching a YAML map
 - the seq checker, matching a YAML sequence

+Finally, there's also one logical checker form:

 - the one-of, selecting the first matching lidy expression
-- the in checker, matching an exact scalar
-- the regex checker, matching a string

 ### `_regex: ...`, define your own string checker

 ##### \_regex

 The `_regex` keyword allows you to accept only strings that match the given regex.
-The regex engine is [re2](https://github.com/google/re2).
+The regex engine is [re2](https://github.com/google/re2); find the accepted syntax [here](https://github.com/google/re2/wiki/Syntax).
 Non-strings values are rejected.

 Example: